habibsoftdev/habibsoftdev/README.md

 ![Freelancer](https://img.shields.io/badge/Freelancer-29B2FE?style=for-the-badge&logo=Freelancer&logoColor=white)

  I'm on a journey of coding adventures, with 5 years of hands-on experience under my belt.
 My toolkit includes PHP, MySQL, Bootstrap, Tailwind CSS, WordPress, JavaScript, jQuery and Laravel, I thrive in the WordPress ecosystem, where I've crafted everything from intricate plugins to bespoke themes.
-I specialize in Elementor Addons development, adding that extra flair to websites.
+I specialize in Elementor Addons development, adding that extra flair to websites. **I'm open to work and employment opportunities**.

  In my coding endeavors, I dance with Tailwind CSS, ensuring that my creations not only function flawlessly but also look sleek and responsive.
 I believe in the art of coding, turning ideas into digital realities.